marcusmack/Gathering-all-my-browse-histories-together/README.md

 2|Vivaldi|3590|13224916461501190|2020-01-30 19:54:21
 1|FireFox|4248|1580458216689000|2020-01-31 00:10:16

-Total records by browsers(`totHistories`) are also pulled because we will need them to verify our result.
+Total records by browsers(`totHistories`) are also pulled because we will need them to verify our work.
 You might wonder why there are two columns(`latestVisitedTime` and `LastVisit`) for the last visit time.
-* Column `latestVisitedTime` in numeric format is the timestamp that the browsers use.
+* Column `latestVisitedTime` in numeric format is the timestamp the browsers use.
 * Column `LastVisit` is the timestamp for our reference.

-It is my habit to keep a copy of the table we are going to change.
+It is my habit to keep a copy of the table I am going to change.
 So if something goes south, I can undo it easily.
 But it might consume too much computation power if the table is getting too big.
 ```Python
 allRecords = pd.read_sql(r'select * from History',myHistoryDB)
 ```